 When applying for employment, it’s best to be honest about any convictions you may have – it will protect you against dismissal later on should your background become known.
 It also develops trust and understanding for yourself and the employer, and relieves any stress associated with the fear of being found out later

 The law has changed around disclosure of convictions.
 Ireland now has Spent Conviction legislation – see Criminal Justice (Spent Convictions & Certain Disclosures) Act 2016.
 See also the links below.
 So, it’s possible that you may have a ‘spent’ conviction’ which you no longer have to disclose.
 (Check your Criminal Record with the National Vetting Bureau at vetting.garda.ie )

 Know also that although you do not typically have to disclose spent convictions, it is the case that full disclosure is always required in certain circumstances.
-See information on exclusions and exceptions that apply to very particular roles under the Criminal Justice (Spent Convictions & Certain Disclosures) Act 2016 on: http://www.irishstatutebook.ie/eli/2016/act/4/enacted/en/html.
+See information on exclusions and exceptions that apply to very particular roles under the Criminal Justice (Spent Convictions & Certain Disclosures) Act 2106 on: http://www.irishstatutebook.ie/eli/2016/act/4/enacted/en/html.
 See also link below for a listing of those specified roles

 If you have an unspent conviction or a conviction that must be disclosed under law and are asked about it, be honest, but keep it short